 I was thrilled.
 I could put to use what I had learned throughout my PMP certification process, help my colleagues, and help the company.
 We went to work right away in managing the existing projects and implementing processes that would make each subsequent project that much easier to complete.

 The days, weeks, and months flew by.
 In no time at all we were coming up to the end of the year.
 There were certain goals, objectives, and targets the company had set out to meet.
+At the next level down, certain project tasks we had challenged ourselves to complete.
 It was apparent that by the end of the year meeting some of these targets wouldn’t be possible.
 There just wasn’t enough time.
 We would hit some goals, come close to others, and substantially miss a few.